testfairy/docs/docs/03_Android/01_Production_SDK.md

-TestFairy has 2 types of SDKs: Testing and Proiduction.
+TestFairy has 2 types of SDKs: Testing and Production.

-The difference between the two is auto-update.
-Testing SDK includes it and Production does not.
+The difference is auto-update.
+Testing SDK includes auto update functionality and Production does not.

-It is **critical** that production builds will not include the testing SDK, because auto-update should not be included in Play Store apps.
+It is **critical** that Play Store builds will not include auto-update.